A Broker’s Life After AEP

 Follow the Rules of Engagement

-There are several strict rules around communication about the Medicare Advantage OEP.
+There are several strict rules around communication about the Medicare Advantage outreach during this time of year.
+Here’s what’s ok to do and say:

-CAN – If a client verbalizes dissatisfaction and wants to change, at that point you can discuss their options during the Medicare Advantage OEP.
+• If a client verbalizes dissatisfaction and wants to change, at that point you can discuss their options.
 They might say that their doctor isn’t in their new plan, ask for information on other plans in their area or about keeping their current plan for the whole year.
-They might ask directly about a way they can switch coverage.
+Or, they might ask directly about a way they can switch coverage.

-CAN – Once they have expressed their unhappiness with their plan, you can let them know about their options for the Medicare Advantage OEP.
+• Once they have expressed their unhappiness with their plan, you can let them know about their options.

 0 Comments